Urivg2006/Condicionals_basics/README.md

 * **`numero.java`**:
     * A basic script to determine if a given number is positive, negative, or zero.

+---

+## 📜  License
+This project is released under **The Unlicense**.
+This code is in the public domain and has no restrictions on use.
+See the [LICENSE](LICENSE) file for details.

+---

 > **⚠️PD:** The Javas are originally made in Catalan but I have included comments on the translation.